cisagov/manage.get.gov/docs/developer/README.md

  ]
 ```

-5. (Engineer only) In the browser, navigate to /admin.
+5. (Engineers) In the browser, navigate to /admin.
 To verify that all is working correctly, under "domain requests" you should see fake domains with various fake statuses.
-6. (Engineer only) Add an optional email key/value pair
+6. (Engineers) Add an optional email key/value pair

 ### Adding an analyst-level user to /admin
 Analysts are a variant of the admin role with limited permissions.
 The process for adding an Analyst is much the same as adding an admin: